 The impact on jobs may sound scary, but it doesn’t need to be.
 AI won’t only result in a loss of jobs, but the creation of new work.
 But how did AI emerge?
 Is it really all it’s made out to be?
 And will AI cause dramatic changes in 2018?

 The Emergence of the Machines

 Employing AI to automate repetitive and mundane tasks makes sense in a few ways – it’s cheaper labour for businesses and gives people the chance to do more rewarding and creative work.
+AI is being incorporated into the machines developed by mechanical engineering experts to help automate certain processes in the industrial and business sectors.
 The benefits are highlighted on a largest scale by Amazon.
 As well has launching their smart assistant Alexa, Amazon employ more than 100,000 robots in their warehouses to automate manual lifting work once handled by humans.